What is a hernia?

 Many patients with controlled, preexisting medical conditions (Diabetes, High Blood Pressure, etc.) tolerate our surgical techniques exceptionally well.
 Our techniques are performed under a local anesthesia with sedation and not the riskier general anesthesia.
 In some cases, however, it may be necessary to obtain medical clearance from your primary care physician.
 But this can be discussed over the phone prior to your visit.

 Scheduling surgery at the Hernia Center of Southern California is simple, quick and convenient.
-In most cases, surgery can be scheduled with 12 weeks (and sometimes less) lead time – and on a date that works best for you and your schedule.
+In most cases, surgery can be scheduled with 1 to 2 days (and sometimes less) lead time – and on a date that works best for you and your schedule.
 If you wish to arrange surgery by phone, or have other specific scheduling questions, please contact our office.
 For your convenience, we have all the appropriate patient medical history forms available HERE.
 You may print, complete and either fax or mail them ahead of time to speed up scheduling for you.
 You will need to have Adobe Reader to view these forms.
 Get it FREE here:

 We offer free postoperative care, even past the global period, for all of our patients.
 After you have undergone surgery with the Hernia Center of Southern California, we will immediately schedule a followup appointment for you, as close to one week after your surgery as possible.
 We pride ourselves on attentive patient care and want to do the most we can to make sure you are back to your regular, everyday activities as soon and as safely and comfortably as possible.
 Any and all postoperative care will be carefully discussed and reviewed with you immediately following surgery.